-- Surgery.
-The goal of surgery is to remove the cancer cells.
+The goal of surgery is to remove all of the cancer cells.
 But planning the operation also takes into consideration how it will affect your ability to go about your daily life.
 The extent of surgery for osteosarcoma depends on several factors, such as the size of the tumor and its location.

 Surgery to remove the cancer only (limb-sparing surgery).
 Most osteosarcoma operations can be done in a way that removes all of the cancer and spares the limb so that function can be maintained.
-Whether this is feasible depends, in part, on the extent of the cancer and how much muscle and tissue need to be removed.
+Whether this procedure is an option depends, in part, on the extent of the cancer and how much muscle and tissue need to be removed.

 - Surgery to remove the affected limb (amputation).
 With advancements in limb-sparing surgery, the need for amputation — removing a limb or part of a limb — has greatly reduced over the years.
 If amputation is necessary, advances in prosthetic joints can significantly improve outcomes and function.

 - Surgery to remove the lower portion of the leg (rotationplasty).
-In this surgery, sometimes used for children who are still growing, the surgeon removes the tumor and surrounding area, including the knee joint.
-The foot and ankle are then rotated and the ankle functions as a knee.
+In this surgery, sometimes used for children who are still growing, the surgeon removes the cancer and surrounding area, including the knee joint.
+The foot and ankle are then rotated, and the ankle functions as a knee.
 A prosthesis is used for the lower leg and foot.
 Results typically enable the person to function very well in physical activities, sports and daily living.